-With dozens of new Metro Bike Share Stations located in Downtown Los Angeles, it's now easier than ever to enjoy Downtown L.A. by bike.
-Hundreds of bikes are now available at all hours, day or night, and the frequency of MBS Stations makes it easy to hop on and off a bike any time.
+With dozens of Metro Bike Share Stations located in Downtown Los Angeles, it's easier than ever to enjoy Downtown L.A. by bike.
+Hundreds of bikes are available at all hours, day or night, and the frequency of MBS Stations makes it easy to hop on and off a bike any time.
 Now instead of calling a rideshare, jumping in your car or walking, you can make short trips easily by bike.
 Or you can make a day of riding through the neighborhoods that make Downtown L.A. such a fascinating place to live, work and play.

 This guide explores some of the Metro Bike Share Stations in Chinatown, near the Civic Center, in Little Tokyo and in the Arts District.
 The cross streets in bold are locations of MBS Stations.
 The stops are ordered so they may be ridden in some kind of logical progression, starting from Chinatown - but really you can explore Downtown L.A. however you like.
 Just remember to be mindful of traffic and have fun!

 NOTE: Sometimes you just feel more comfortable riding carefully on the sidewalk.
 That’s cool.
 In the City of Los Angeles you may ride a bicycle on the sidewalk unless it is done “with a willful or wanton disregard for the safety of persons or property” (LAMC 56.15).
-So if you want to ride a combinations of bike lanes, sidewalks, alleys and side streets - go for it!
+So if you want to ride a combination of bike lanes, sidewalks, alleys and side streets - go for it!

 Hill & College (881 N Hill Street)